‘Every day, each one of us

 The notion of a moral universe would also buttress spirituality and form the basis for kindness, compassion, altruism and caring for others.
 This is because it places a value on human life and living things that goes beyond what seems suitable if we regard people and living things merely as a collection of atoms, and essentially no different from any other unfeeling, non-sentient structures such as rocks soil, mountains or planets”.

-You have chosen to believe in a moral, caring universe, though somehow, you do not believe that there is a connection between religion and morality.
-One can be good and caring without having to lean on the crutch of faith.
+Like Mukul Sharma, you have chosen to believe in a moral, caring universe, though somehow you do not believe that there is a connection between religion and morality.
+One can be good and caring without having to lean on the crutch of religious fervor.
 Why, it is now well on its way to be scientifically proven that goodness and caring are actually the work of certain identified neurons in the brain and can actually be tweaked and fiddled with, through a fast emerging science known as neuroscience.
 It is a matter of time before a sociopath can actually be converted into a deeply caring individual (and vice versa of course), through treatment.

 Back to you now and one day, pre-Christmas, on your way to work, there is this radio program calling for volunteers at St Anne’s, the Military Veterans’ hospital, a long-term end-of-life care facility, to help the 90+ year old war veterans through the especially crushing loneliness of the Christmas holidays.
 Numerous activities are planned for the seniors in order to keep them occupied and not dwell upon why even their own don’t find the time to visit them.